harleydutton/tabula-rasa/tabula-rasa.md

 excess successes and failures contribute to magnitude of success. excess good stuff and bad stuff mean nothing in particular. net good/bad stuff means a bunch of good/bad story things happen. this might be a little insane if it happens to often. the DM only has to resolve one good/bad stuff per check
+###advantages and disadvantages
+this looks like it came from the star wars RP system? anyway it looks interesting.
+I cannot tell if it is for combat or all checks or what.
+> As a part of any action a character may attempt to create an advantage for themselves.
+If the action succeeds whomever is controlling the character gets to describe the advantage they create.
+If the storyteller finds it reasonable it happens.
+If not, don’t waste time arguing, just move on.
+> An advantage can also take the form of having to roll fewer dice on a skill check in the future, extra damage dice on an attack roll, or a bonus to initiative.
+Inversely an advantage might mean that the character’s opponents have to roll more dice on skill checks, get fewer dice on their damage rolls, or lose initiative.
 ### called shots and stunt points
 exalted, D&D, and Dragon Age: the RPG all had different ways to deal with this.
 All had their own merits.
 In D&D you said what you wanted to do ahead of time and it modified the difficulty of the roll.
 If you were successful it happened. full stop.
 This involved many tables of modifiers usually and it was a slow process.
 The Star Wars RPG mitigated this issue by boiling every modifier to a die that got added to the check's pool.
 It kinda sucked when your checks didn't pass but it was always worded as "I try to" not "I do"
 In Dragon Age you rolled the check and then if you got stunt points (based on 2/3 dice matching faces) you got the number of stunt points on the "dragon die" (the first one).
 This made things go faster but limited options.